from Pastor David, RN

 I suggest several kinds of "pelvic rocking" or positioning to my patients:

-No one can guarantee anything to work perfectly in the birth process.
-But pelvic rocking and squatting are by far the most effective self-help efforts I can suggest to laboring moms for helping move toward a successful vaginal delivery.
+Pelvic rocking and squatting are by far the most effective self-help efforts I can suggest to laboring moms for helping move toward a successful vaginal delivery.
+But not even vigorous dancing is guaranteed to work, if it's not really the baby's BIRTH DAY....

 top of page